docker/docs/content/manuals/desktop/vmm.md

 ## Docker VMM (Beta)

 Docker VMM is a new, container-optimized hypervisor introduced in Docker Desktop 4.35 and available on Apple Silicon Macs only.
-It has been designed to enhance speed and resource efficiency, making it an ideal choice for developers seeking to optimize their workflow efficiency.
+Its enhanced speed and resource efficiency makes it an ideal choice for optimizing your workflow.

 Docker VMM brings exciting advancements specifically tailored for Apple Silicon machines.
 By optimizing both the Linux kernel and hypervisor layers, Docker VMM delivers significant performance enhancements across common developer tasks.